 - A letter of support from a school administrator – The letter should state support for you as the instructor of the concurrent enrollment course, and his/her commitment to inform parents and students about the concurrent enrollment/dual credit opportunity.
 Address administrative support for applicant to attend professional development training and/or department meetings with faculty liaison.

 - For math instructors: Sample tests from the beginning, middle, and end of the school year from a low, middle, and high scoring student.
 Blank tests may also be submitted.

 Instructors – Please add this text to your syllabus:“Student Code of Conduct – Please note that high school students are held to the same student standards found in the Boise State University Student Code of Conduct, which can be viewed at deanofstudents.boisestate.edu/student-code-of-conduct/.
 Definitions of cheating, plagiarism and other forms of academic dishonesty as well as policies and procedures for handling such cases are included.”

-Materials may be sent by email or hard copy to the Concurrent Enrollment staff member the applicant is working with: Concurrent Enrollment Program, Division of Extended Studies, 220 E. Parkcenter Blvd., Boise ID, 83706-3940.
+Materials may be sent by email or hard copy to a Concurrent Enrollment staff member that the applicant is working with: Concurrent Enrollment Program, Division of Extended Studies, 220 E. Parkcenter Blvd., Boise ID, 83706-3940.

 Resources for Prospective Concurrent Enrollment Instructors

 - State Board of Education Governing Policies and Procedures for Advanced Opportunities (PDF)